poshi1865/Sorting-Visualizer/README.md

 This is a sorting visualizer written in java, which animates a few popular sorting algorithms.
-Uses the java swing library.
+The code is written purely in java and uses the java swing library.
 Here are some screenshots:

 Shuffled Array